Substitutional fuel: The Changing Market

 Substitutional fuel has been gaining popularity along with renewable energy in the United States over the past several decades.
 The Energy Independence and Security Act of 2007 requires that U.S. transportation fuels contain 36 billion gallons of renewable fuels.

 "A market failure can arise in the transport fuels market if the potential differences in emissions from petroleum based fuels and those from biofuels are not taken into account in the decisions of fuel producers and consumers...Policy intervention through an emissions tax or a subsidy for avoided emissions could be justified to address this market failure."

 Demand for substitutional fuel is also dependent on the availability of alternative energy vehicles, since 29% of energy consumption in the U.S. is from transportation.
 In 2017, biofuels composed about 5% of transportation fuels.Biofuels are currently a leading substitutional fuel.
 The U.S. Energy Information Administration forecasts a stable biofuel market through 2020.
 Due to relatively stable domestic motor gasoline consumption in recent years, the industry is not likely to see large growth in the near future without government support.

-The above table shows the proportions of energy consumption by source in the U.S. from 2000-2017 using data from the Energy Information Administration.
+The above table shows the proportions of energy consumption by source in the U.S. from 2000 to 2017 using data from the Energy Information Administration.
 Fossil fuel consumption has declined overall, although natural gas consumption has increased.
 Both biomass and general renewable energy consumption has increased.